mihailthebuilder/fight-alerts-backend/README.md

 ## Terraform/AWS

-Do I have right IAM policies set up for my resources?

 Do I need to have ingress for all addresses in the lambda?

 Turn the `lambda_networking` module in lambda into loop